Riiki Reid: 2019–2022: Newer Oxygen and Crash and Collide

 In the late 2010s, Reid was teaching dance at Pump Dance Studios in Wellington, and was part of a hip-hop dance crew, while also studying commercial music at Massey University.
 In 2019, she recorded and produced the single "One Day", which was mixed and mastered at Roundhead Studios by sound engineer Simon Gooding.
 The release was accompanied by a music video Reid followed up with "High Heights" in 2019.

 Reid was signed to talent agency WME in 2020 and briefly flew to Los Angeles on a "songwriting trip".
 However, her plans were briefly halted due to the COVID-19 lockdown, in which she ended her relationship with her then boyfriend at the peak of the pandemic.
 Reid has stated this period was a distressing time that affected her motivation.
 However, she returned with new material in mid-to-late 2020, she released two further singles: "Share Your Luv" and "Good Times".
 The latter single spent 3 weeks on the New Zealand "hot 40" charts, peaking at 9.
 She followed in 2021 with her fifth single, "In the Moment", released with a music video directed by Connor Pritchard and funded by NZ On Air.

 In May 2022, Reid released her debut EP Newer Oxygen, which is a collection of three singles.
 This was soon followed by Crash & Collide, a second EP, released in November.
 That year, she toured in NZ and Australia with artists including Dave Dobbyn and L.A.B, and Budjerah on his Australia tour.

-2023–present: Skin
+2023–present: Skin and Drench

 In 2023, Reid recorded her first original composition in te reo Māori with "Kārewa" in 2023, and "Te Tāone", a re-imagining of the 2022 single "The City."
-Reid began touring on Lorde's Solar Power tour during the New Zealand leg, as an opening act along with Fazerdaze.
+Reid began touring on Lorde's Solar Power Tour during the New Zealand leg, as an opening act along with Fazerdaze.

 In 2024, Reid released her third EP, Skin.
 It was described as a pop ballad album, and the final in a trilogy of EP releases.
 Later that year, she performed at Homegrown Music Festival for the first time.

-In 2025, Reid released the singles "Over Romantic" and "Indulgent (Fruit)".
+In October 2025, Reid released Drench, an alternative-pop EP with five tracks.
+Earlier in year, two singles from the EP had been released in advance: "Over Romantic" and "Indulgent (Fruit)".
+Reid wrote the songs while staying in Sydney and Auckland, and was inspired by themes of seasonal change and a "desire to escape New Zealand's winter" and go on an adventure.